infiniteflight/infiniteflight-docs/legal/safeguarding.md

 #### Version Number and Changes

-This is version 1.0
+This is version 1.1

-Updated 07/03/2020
+Updated 27/07/2021

-There are no changes to this document
+- Minor changes to definition and policy principles sections

 #### Policy Outline